Technical analysis

 | where isempty(DeviceId) and CAResult == "failure"

-| summarize Failures = count() by tostring(DeviceDetail.browser), tostring(DeviceDetail.operatingSystem)
+by tostring(DeviceDetail.browser), tostring(DeviceDetail.operatingSystem)

 | order by Failures desc

-When you have a real user reporting a real failure, this is the order that works:
+When you have a real user reporting a real failure, this is the order that works.

-- Get the correlation ID from the user's sign-in log entry.
-The user can find it in
+Get the Correlation ID from the user's sign-in log entry.
+The user can find it at https://myaccount.microsoft.com under recent activity, you can find it in the admin center.

-Device ID,Operating system,Browser,Trust type, andCompliant.
-IfDevice IDis empty, you already have your answer — the browser session didn't carry device evidence. - Ask the user to repeat the sign-in in a normal (not private) tab in Edge if they're on Windows, or Safari if they're on macOS.
+Ask the user to repeat the sign-in in a normal (not private) tab in Edge on Windows, or Safari on macOS.
 If that succeeds, the original browser is the variable.

-- Compare browser version against the Microsoft-supported list and check whether the SSO extension is present (Chrome:
+Compare the browser version against the supported list and check whether the SSO extension is present on Chrome (chrome://extensions, looking for "Microsoft Single Sign-On").

 A rollout consideration most teams skip

-summarize count() by tostring(DeviceDetail.browser), tostring(DeviceDetail.operatingSystem)over the last 30 days.
-The shape of this distribution decides what training and extension-deployment work you need to do. - Deploy the SSO extension to every managed browser that isn't Edge before the policy lands.
+Deploy the SSO extension to every managed browser that isn't Edge before the policy lands.
 Don't make users discover it.

+Why does Edge sometimes work without the user signing in to Edge with their work account?
 Edge consumes the Windows WAM broker at the OS level, not at the browser sign-in level.
-Even an Edge instance that has no profile signed in can carry the PRT cookie because the cookie originates from the OS account, not the browser account.
+Even an Edge instance with no profile signed in can carry the PRT cookie because the cookie originates from the OS account, not the browser account.
 Chrome with the SSO extension behaves the same way.

-Almost always one of: the device-compliance signal hasn't propagated to Entra yet (allow up to 8 hours after a compliance state change), the browser session isn't carrying the device ID (re-check the Device tab), or the user is in a private tab.
+A user's device shows as compliant in Intune but the CA policy still fails.
+Why?
+Almost always one of: the compliance signal hasn't propagated to Entra yet (allow up to eight hours after a compliance state change), the browser session isn't carrying the device ID (re-check the Device tab), or the user is in a private tab.

+Same device fails compliant-device policies on Chrome and passes on Edge.
+Why?
 Chrome doesn't have the SSO extension deployed.
 Edge has the WAM broker built in.
 Same device, different evidence-acquisition path.

-Not directly — Conditional Access evaluates the request as it arrives, regardless of network path.
-The VPN can affect named location conditions (the request's source IP is the VPN egress, not the user's residential IP), but it doesn't add or remove device evidence.
+Does a corporate VPN affect device-evidence Conditional Access?
+Not directly.
+Conditional Access evaluates the request as it arrives regardless of network path.
+The VPN can affect named location conditions (the source IP is the VPN egress, not the user's residential IP), but it doesn't add or remove device evidence.
 The PRT cookie is browser-state, independent of the network.

-Yes — and it's the standard fallback for browsers that can't carry device evidence.
-Defender for Cloud Apps session policies inspect HTTP traffic after the sign-in and can restrict downloads, blocking actions, and apply DLP without requiring device proof.
-The trade-off is that the proxy adds latency and is visible to the user (URL is rewritten).
+Can we use Conditional Access App Control (Defender for Cloud Apps) to compensate for unsupported browsers?
+Yes, and it's the standard fallback.
+App Control session policies inspect HTTP traffic after sign-in and can restrict downloads, block specific actions, and apply DLP without requiring device proof.
+The trade-offs are that the proxy adds latency and is visible to the user — the URL is rewritten, which some users notice and ask about.

 - Configure grant controls in Conditional Access — Microsoft Learn